adrianmoloce/book-repo/README.md

 # book-repo

-A personal book repository with horrible architectural choices.
+A personal book repository with CRUD operations atm.

+How to setup project:

+run `docker build -t book-repo .` to build the project

+run `docker run book-repo` to start up the server on localhost